3mdeb/conferences/2023/QubesOSsummit/tailoring_your_qubes_os_environment_a_developer_guide_to_leveraging_saltstack.md

   downloading means some curl/wget or other software.
 * Cloning from private repo would require some previous configuration.
 * Easiest way seem to be to deliver on USB stck and then copy content to dom0.
+  - connect USB/storage with SaltStack scripts
+  - connect USB/stotage to untrusted VM
+  - copy scripts from untrusted VM to dom0
 * Before running anything let's start with making sure that dom0's and domU's is up to date:
   ```shell